-1) substantive law provisions, i.e. violation of substantive law provisions that had an impact on the outcome of the case, i.e. art.
-28b paragraph 1 and 2 of the Act on tax on goods and services in connection with from art.
-11 of Council Implementing Regulation (EU) No. [...] of [...]
-March 2011, by misinterpreting them resulting in the recognition that OHL's forwarding activity has the characteristics of having a permanent place of business in [...], and therefore, the sale of transport services made by the applicant in the period from December 2015. until February 2016 should be taxed with a 23% value-added tax if the registered office and permanent place of business of OHL are located in [...] and the relationship and nature of cooperation between the Cypriot company and T.-T. do not support the unequivocal statement that the place of business is in any way related to the company T.-T .;
+1) provisions of substantive law, i.e. art.
+28b paragraph 1 and 2 of the Act on tax on goods and services in connection from art.
+11 of Council Implementing Regulation (EU) No 282/2011 of March 15, 2011, by misinterpreting them resulting in the recognition that OHL's forwarding activity has the characteristics of having a permanent place of business in [...], and therefore the sale of transport services by The applicant in the period from December 2015. until February 2016 should be taxed with a 23% VAT rate when OHL's registered office and permanent place of business are [...] and the relationship and nature of cooperation between the Cypriot company and T.-T. do not support the unequivocal statement that the place of business is in any way related to the company T.-T .;